sharika95m/MSiA432_gp5_project/README.md

 ## Potential use cases (Potentially subject to change):

-1. Classification (Attributes)
+1. Classification (Specific attributes outlined in the presentation)
-2. Style transfer (paintings?)
+2. Style transfer
-3. Generate faces (based on attributes